-Your site navigation plays a significant role in converting sales.
-You can have the most stunning website, but if visitors can’t figure out where to find what they want, they'll leave without a second thought.
+Shopify navigation plays a significant role in converting sales.
+You can have the most stunning website.
+Still, if visitors can’t figure out where to find what they want, they'll leave without a second thought.

 Website navigation and search, if done right, is great for both your customers and your SEO performance.
-According to Econsultancy, up to 30% of visitors will use the Site Search box, and those visitors convert at a 1.8x higher rate than visitors who don’t use site search.
+According to Econsultancy, up to 30% of visitors will use the Site Search box.
+Those visitors convert at a 1.8x higher rate than visitors who don’t use site search.

 When navigating a website, particularly an eCommerce website, they are looking for a category of products, a specific product, color, or even an SKU.
 This focused behavior results in an exponentially higher likelihood of conversion.
 This is why search can be characterized as the most important conversion vehicle on your website.

 So if you are missing out on this critical feature on your website, you might be dropping off some potential revenue.
-Creating clear, hierarchical website navigation that helps your visitors locate what they want instantly may lead to greater search visibility, and of course, more conversions.
+Creating clear, hierarchical website navigation helps your visitors locate what they want instantly.
+This leads to greater search visibility, and of course, more conversions.

 To dig deeper into the definition and importance of website navigation and search, take a closer look at What is Navigation & Site Search?
 All you need to know.

 This article will examine some problems your customers may experience if you only stick to the Shopify navigation and site search system.
-After that, we’ll give out a number of solutions to improve your website performance and ultimately suggest certain tools for you to do it.
+After that, we’ll give out a number of solutions to improve your website performance.
+We will also suggest certain tools for you to do it.

 Many eCommerce sites are executing it wrong